Hakman90/AutomationWithCloudformation/README.md

 <h1>Automation With Cloudformation</h1>

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+This Project consists of a simple Cloudformation template that can automatically create and launch an Ec2 instance with the latest AMI in any region its created in.
 <br />

 <h2>Project walk-through:</h2>